Bug report #9602

 I think it's the simplest and clearest.

-#4 Updated by Nyall Dawson almost 6 years ago
+#4 Updated by Nyall Dawson about 6 years ago

 The issue is that any changes to the scale would then be permanant and apply to the entire atlas.
 You'd lost the ability to temporarily override the scale for a single feature/page.
 The alternative would be for a dialog asking the user if they want scale changes to apply to the atlas or just the current feature, but that sounds like bad ux to me...

-#5 Updated by Denis Rouzaud almost 6 years ago
+#5 Updated by Denis Rouzaud about 6 years ago

 On the contrary, I don't think this is problem.